jeffreychaplin/home-gh-pages/about.md

 Hi!

-My name is Jeffrey Chaplin and I've been a software developer for over 30+ years.
+My name is Jeffrey Chaplin and I've been a software developer for 30+ years.
 Most recently I have been working professionally as a mobile hybrid app developer and .NET developer.
 I've also been developing my own projects in Unity.

-Currently I'm working on mobile apps, video games and tabletop games (with my family).
+Currently I'm working on creating mobile apps, video games and tabletop games with my family.

 ![Jeffrey](/assets/img/authors/jeffrey-256.png)